-Frida Kahlo’s mole is almost as famous as her painting.
-Frida is one of Mexico’s most well known artist.
-She appears on Mexico’s money–on the 500 paper note.
+Frida Kahlo’s mole recipe is almost as famous as her paintings.
+Frida is one of Mexico’s most well-known artists.
+She even appears on Mexico’s most valuable money – the 500 paper note.
 On the other side, her equally famous artist husband, Diego Rivera.
-While he was know for his murals, she was recognized for her self-portraits–however agonizing they may have appeared at times.
-She knew how to throw a dinner party where she often served Mole Poblano.
+While he was known for his murals and womanizing, she was recognized for her self-portraits.
+Her art captures a range of experiences in her life – many agonizing as her life was at times.

 “Frida Kahlo was a Mexican painter, who painted many self-portraits.
 Inspired by Mexican popular culture, she employed a naïve folk art style to explore questions of identity, postcolonialism, gender, class, and race in Mexican society.”
 Wikipedia

 Frida celebrated life with art, food, family, and friends.
 All four often came together in her home – which is now her museum in Mexico City.
 There she threw dinner parties where she often served her recipe for Mole Poblano.

 Frida Kahlo’s mole recipe has been popularized by Museo Frida Kahlo, also known as Casa Azul.
 It is this kitchen of her childhood home where the recipe can be found written on the walls.
 Repeated in kitchens around the world by her fans and tourists, you’ll be glad to add this authentic mole poblano dish to your repertoire of Mexican cooking.

 Try making Frida Kahlo’s recipe for mole below.